 Types of mulches

-Since mulch is such an important component of no-till gardening, it’s important to know what types of mulches work best.
-First, remember that mulch and compost are not the same thing.
+Since mulch is such an essential component of no-till gardening, it’s necessary to know what types of mulches work best.
+First, remember that mulch and compost are not the same things.
 Mulch is organic matter that has not yet become compost.

-- Straw: Excellent mulching material, as opposed to hay, which may have weed seeds.
+- Straw provides excellent mulching material, as opposed to hay, which may have weed seeds.

 - Newspaper: Since paper is made of wood, these are good sources of carbon.
 However, newspapers tend to blow away.
 As with leaves, sprinkle soil between each layer.

-- Seaweed: Seaweed has a large amount of trace minerals that plants need.
+- Seaweed: Seaweed has a large number of trace minerals that plants need.
 Slugs don’t like it, so it acts as a slug repellant as well.